hail-is/hail/conda/README.md

 a separate conda package in the `cpg` channel allows us to build it against the codebase in our fork.

-Because we don't control versioning of Hail project, the `cpg` conda package is versioned specifically: we append the git commit hash to the official version tag, e.g. `0.2.62.dev289c163`.
+We don't control versioning of original Hail project, so our `cpg` conda release name is the official version tag appended with the git commit has, e.g. `0.2.62.dev289c163`.

 [GitHub Actions CI](../.github/workflows/condarise.yaml) is set up to build the package using this recipe and push it to Anaconda on every push event to the `main` branch in